OpenFunction/OpenFunction/README.md

 It will fetch the code from the code repository, build the application image locally and publish it to the container image repository.

-Currently, OpenFunction Builder uses [Tekton and Cloud Native Buildpacks](#tekton-and-cloud-native-buildpacks) to build container images.
+Currently, OpenFunction Builder uses [Shipwright and Cloud Native Buildpacks](#shipwright-and-cloud-native-buildpacks) to build container images.

-##### Tekton and Cloud Native Buildpacks
+##### Shipwright and Cloud Native Buildpacks

-Tekton is a CI/CD system that provides task pipelining capabilities.
+Shipwright is an extensible framework for building container images on Kubernetes.

 Cloud Native Buildpacks is an OCI standard image building framework that transform your application source code into images that can run on any cloud.

-OpenFunction Builder controls the build process of application images by Tekton, including fetching code, building and publishing images via Cloud Native Buildpacks.
+OpenFunction Builder controls the build process of application images by Shipwright, including fetching code, building and publishing images via Cloud Native Buildpacks.

 #### Serving